 Subtitled, The Power of Passion and Perseverance, Duckworth’s Grit focuses on the importance of determination and direction in achieving world-class performance.
 Her years of research led her to note that innate talent has less to do with incredible achievement than does grit.

 Quite simply, people who are highly accomplished are paragons of perseverance with an enduring passion.
-They are […]
+They […]

 Some actors astound us with their performances, while others are lackluster.
 Wonder why?

 A new book by Alan Alda, If I Understood You, Would I Have This Look on My Face?, underscores why getting into character requires communication skills.

 You may recall that he did a TV series interviewing scientists.
-He realized that he wasn’t listening to them, so […]
+He realized that he wasn’t listening to them, […]

 It’s estimated that 68 percent of companies don’t have clearly defined social media policies.
 They aren’t providing guidelines to their employees to help them understand the relationship between their personal posting and their jobs.

 “I’d say there are two broad reasons for having a social media set of guidelines for every company: crisis management or brand opportunity,” said Mario Sundar, community evangelist at LinkedIn.

 Social media offers the opportunity for employees to help build the […]